manisoni28/rebar-graph/docs/docs/aws.md

 # Getting Started

 You will need a neo4j graph database instance to store the data that rebar will gather from AWS.
-If you don't have neo4j installed already, skip down to [Install Neo4j](#install-neo4j).
+If you don't have neo4j installed already, you can [follow these instructions](http://localhost:8000/faq/#how-do-i-run-neo4j-on-my-laptop).

 ## Start AWS Scanner Image